LeetLLM

 1{'ASR': 1.0, 'FRR': 1.0}

 One overall ASR can also hide a category that remains easy to bypass.
-Report attack families separately, especially for any family tied to high-impact actions such as unauthorized refunds or private-data disclosure.
+Report attack families separately, especially for any family tied to high-impact actions such as unauthorized break-glass access or private incident disclosure.

 stratified-asr.py